The Nun's Story is a 1959 film directed by Fred Zinneman, starring Audrey Hepburn in the role she was born to play: a Belgian nun.

 - Bedlam House: The insane asylum where Sister Luke is sent to work.
 The most disturbed patients are confined in baths where they beat their feet against the tubs and scream.
 One patient who is locked in a cell tricks Sister Gabrielle into entering, and then tries to kill her.

-- Blue and Orange Morality: The nuns act this way sometimes.
+- Blue-and-Orange Morality: The nuns act this way sometimes.
 When another nun who is not as good of a nursing student denounces Sister Luke for being too proud, the mother superior tells Sister Luke to fail her nursing boards on purpose as a show of humility.
-When Sister Luke can't bring herself to tank the examination and instead passes with flying colors, she's punished with an assignment in an insane asylum instead of a posting to the Congo.
+(They can only send X number of qualified sisters to their African mission, and the nun who's not quite as good has always wanted to go; this is her last chance.)
+When Sister Luke can't bring herself to tank the examination and instead passes with flying colors, she's punished with an assignment in an insane asylum instead of a posting to the Congo (although in the book it's clear that her exemplary conduct there particularly when Sr. Marie is murdered is what earns her the Congo mission at last.)

-- But Now I Must Go: After over a decade as a nun, Gabrielle quits, feeling that she is incapable of putting her spiritual life above her dedication to nursing and her patients.
+- But Now I Must Go: After over a decade as a nun, Gabrielle quits, feeling that she is incapable of putting her spiritual life — in particular, the rule of obedience — above her dedication to nursing and her patients.

 - The Film of the Book: The Nun's Story by Katharine Hulme.